n-neen/super-glider/readme.md

 status:

-still establishing structure,
+still establishing structure. very early in game engine writing.

-program can display a background and you can press the start button to display a different background.

-you can then move that background with the dpad and press b, y, or x to load another background
+program displays a background, and you can press start to enter a test environment. use dpad to move; L and R buttons set grlider lift state to falling or rising, A button clears this state. enable debug mode (at the very start of bank $80) to see background loading and scrolling routines. use dpad to move layer 2, and use Y, B, and X to load backgrounds. currently loads garbage tilemap for layer 1? woops. todo: fix that